View current

 Section 6 - Recording and Reporting

-(25) The Health, Safety and Wellness Division will liaise with the UQ Health and Rehabilitation Audiology Clinic on UQ workers’ hearing test results.
-Where appropriate, the Occupational Health Nurse and Occupational Hygiene Advisor will maintain records of test results and sound level measurements.
-An overall report will be included in the HSW Annual Report under Hearing Conservation Program.
+(27) The HSW Division will liaise with the UQ Health and Rehabilitation Audiology Clinic on UQ workers’ hearing test results.
+Where appropriate, the Occupational Health Nurse and Occupational Hygiene Advisor will maintain records of test results and sound level measurements in accordance with UQ Privacy requirements.
+An overall report will be included in the HSW Annual Report.

-(27) The Health, Safety and Wellness Division provides UQSafe reports to UQ’s health and safety committees and to senior management committees when required or requested.
+(30) The HSW Division provides reports to UQ’s health and safety committees and to senior management committees regularly and when required or requested.

 Top of Page